llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Choose not to respond

+The age range chosen was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high-school and remain in practice past the age of 65 [source]; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
 This question is posed as a standard demographic question, yet it is also important as speaks to the current and future state of the legal linguistic environment.
 Noting age may highlight multilingualism trends among age groups.
 For example, if multilingualism is more prominent in the younger lawyers, then the projection of multilingual representation would be positive.
 However, if multilingual tendencies are clustered among older lawyers, then this study may serve to highlight needed points of improvement in the legal system in an increasingly multilingual society.
-Additionally, the age range chosen was based on the fact that lawyers typically obtain higher education levels beyond high-school, and remain in practice past the age of 65 [source].

-+ *What is your gender?*
++ *Which of the following best describe (s) you*?

+Man

 Woman

-Man

-My gender identity is not listed above
+Other (please specify)

 ____________________

 Choose not to respond

-Gender identification is another standard demographic question, however, it is needed here to highlight if there are any differences in linguistics interests among the lawyers.
+Gender identification is another standard demographic question, however, it is useful to gather this data check whether the August 2020 American trend of men outnumbering women (especially in leadership), is replicated in and persistent in the Caribbean country of Saint Lucia [americanbar.org] [clio.com/resources][attorneyatwork.com].
+There may also be a need to highlight if there are any differences in linguistics interests among the lawyers.
 Females are often believed to be more capable of and interested in linguistic acquisition and practice.
 Data gathered could confirm or dispute this assumption.

 + *How would you describe your ethnicity/race?
 (Tick one box only)*